How to sell on Facebook Marketplace: An Ultimate Guide

 What is Facebook Marketplace?

+The giant social media network Facebook continues to expand its functions with Facebook Marketplace.
 “Facebook Marketplace is a convenient destination for people to discover, buy, and sell items.
 People can find what they’re looking for by filtering their results by location, category, and price.
 By listing on Marketplace, you can reach buyers where they already are.”

 The Facebook Marketplace was first developed in 2007, with more of a C2C approach, and allowed users to post classified ads within the sale, housing, and job categories.

 Keeping the pace, Facebook incorporated the “Sell” feature in Groups in February 2015.
 This enabled the members to put items for sale.
 This became popular and was often referred to as Buy and Sell Groups.
-Meanwhile, Facebook Marketplace helped the then 450 million people already engaged in the Buy and Sell Group, find new things, save as a favourite, send messages to sellers on Messenger or buy it from the brand’s website.
+Meanwhile, Facebook Marketplace helped the then 450 million people already engaged in the Buy and Sell Group, find new things, save as a favorite, send messages to sellers on Messenger, or buy it from the brand’s website.